Huegoxaga/notes/algorithm/cryptography.md

 - Cryptography is about constructing and analyzing protocols that prevent third parties(called adversaries) or the public from reading private messages
 - Greek: kryptos (hidden) + grafo (write)
 - Cryptography is aim to hide the meaning of messages, while steganography is aim to hide the existence of messages
+- An encryption scheme is computationally secure if ciphertext meets one or both criteria:
+  - Cost of breaking the cipher exceeds the value of the encrypted information
+  - The time required to break the cipher exceeds the useful lifetime of the information

 ## Random Number